-- Install three 150 MVAr high-inertia synchronous condensers at Soldiers Pond.
-The study assumed that one of the three synchronous condenser is condensers are out for maintenance. - Evaluate settings of under-frequency relays to ensure proper coordination, such as avoiding operation for high rate of change of frequency if not required.
+Evaluate settings of under-frequency relays to ensure proper coordination, such as avoiding operation for high rate of change of frequency if not required.

 Given the simple equivalents used in the SNC Lavalin stability study to represent the Quebec network, there may be issues in this network that have not been identified.
-For example, if Churchill Falls and Muskrat Falls are both operating at maximum nameplate, one must determine whether the Quebec network can absorb the total generation following a permanent bipole block on the Labrador Island Link HVdc system.
-For the Quebec system, there is no additional transmission capacity available in its network for a long term firm power sale.
+For example, if Churchill Falls and Muskrat Falls are both operating at maximum nameplate, one must determine whether the Quebec network can absorb the total generation following a permanent bipole block on the Labrador-Island Link HVdc system.
+For the Quebec system, there is no additional transmission capacity available in its network for a long-term firm power sale.
 However significant upgrades would be needed to interconnect Muskrat Falls in parallel with Churchill Falls onto the Quebec grid.
-Short term power fluctuations (±1000 MW) are permitted by Hydro Quebec as they do not impact Quebec's system frequency.
-This helped Nalcor decide to limit the size of the Labrador Island Link HVdc system to 900 MW.
+Short-term power fluctuations (±1000 MW) are permitted by Hydro Quebec as they do not impact Quebec's system frequency.
+This helped Nalcor decide to limit the size of the Labrador-Island Link HVdc system to 900 MW.
 Automatic generation control will be used to quickly control generation in Labrador to maintain the area control error near zero and eliminate the concern with transmission congestion in Quebec.
 Protection and control additions to manage power on the collector system are not anticipated to impact the CPW analysis.

-The largest contingency of the existing Nalcor system is currently the loss of the entire Holyrood plant for a nearby three-phase fault.
+The largest contingency of the existing Nalcor system is currently loss of the entire Holyrood plant for a nearby three-phase fault.
 After 2021, it is proposed to retire Holyrood and only operate the plant as a synchronous condenser.
-Nalcor indicated in meetings that the Holyrood generators were tripping off due to the plant auxiliaries not having sufficient low voltage ride-through capability.
-With retirement of the boilers, Nalcor does not expect there to be any remaining plant auxiliaries that would tripimpact the synchronous condensers due to low voltage and affect the operation of the HVdc link.
+If these synchronous condensers do not remain connected for the worst case disturbance there are concerns the Labrador-Island Link HVdc system may also trip due to the network being too weak.
+Nalcor indicated the Holyrood generators were tripping off due to the plant auxiliaries not having sufficient low voltage ridethrough capability.
+With retirement of the boilers, Nalcor does not expect there to be any remaining plant auxiliaries that would trip the synchronous condensers due to low voltage and affect the operation of the HVdc link.